Gamers need serious power and performance from their computer.

 Lenovo Legion Y520 Gaming PC

-In a nutshell: Top-of-the-line gaming rig with exceptional graphics and memory, that requires no tools for upgrading
+In a nutshell: Great-performing gaming rig with superb graphics and memory, that requires no tools for upgrading

-Built for the serious gamer, the Lenovo Legion Y520 has Quad HD for a seamless out-of-box experience.
+Take your gaming to the next level with the Lenovo Legion Y520, which works with Quad HD monitors for a seamless out-of-box experience.

 The NVIDIA GTX 1060 graphics card makes every game look that much better.
 And with 3GB of dedicated graphics memory, you can play at a high frame rate.